 If you are tired of your busy routines and want to recharge yourself by relaxing in pristine nature, then Latvia is your place to go.
-Places to visit in Latvia are filled with a lot of breathtaking natural beauty, starting with long beaches to dense forest that will be the perfect escape for you.
+Places to visit in Latvia are filled with a lot of breathtaking natural beauty, starting with long beaches to the dense forest that will be the perfect escape for you.

-As one of the three Baltic States, Latvia is located on the eastern shore of Baltic Sea in Northern Europe.
-This position gives temperate climate to the country, making it best for you to travel to Latvia during its summer, which is from June to mid-September.
+As one of the three Baltic States, Latvia is located on the eastern shore of the Baltic Sea in Northern Europe.
+This position gives a temperate climate to the country, making it best for you to travel to Latvia during its summer, which is from June to mid-September.

 During these months, the weather is good and warm, so it will be perfect for you to explore the beauty of Latvia.
 Not only the ideal climate but visiting Latvia during summer also means having the best chance to taste Latvia food.
 It is easier to find local food within this part of the year.

 Latvia is also an architectural paradise.
 You will find many buildings dated from the past still in their well-maintained conditions here.

 To get to Latvia, you can have a flight to Riga, the capital city of Latvia.
 There is an international airport in Riga.
 Other than by airplane, you can also take the train from Moscow to Latvia.
 There is also a train service from Saint Petersburg that can take you to this beautiful country.